• Skip to primary navigation

 If you look at the color, clover honey is usually lighter in color than wildflower honey.
 I find the darker the honey, the stronger the flavor.

-Which Honey is Better for Cooking With - Clover or Wildflower?
+🥧 Which Honey is Better for Baking

 You can use either.

-I don't know if there has been a rise in doctored honey or we are just becoming more aware of the issue but a lot of people are concerned that their honey is real, 100% honey.
+I don't know if there has been a rise in doctored honey or we are just becoming more aware of the issue but a lot of people are concerned that their honey is 100% honey.
 How can you know?
 Here are 2 tips:

 1. Look for the True Source certified seal on the container.

 2. Instead of buying honey at the grocery store by it from a trusted source.
 By direct if you can like from the farmer's market or online.
-My go to is Bloom Honey.

 « What Ingredients are Found In Ham?